News: Rotary Club of Louisville

 Committee leaders:

 Please make note that all information related to request(s) for service projects and/or grants for the 2024-2025 Rotary year must be submitted no later than May 30.
-Proof of completion of the mandatory training must also be provided to me by that time (seggers@knbarch.com).
+Proof of completion of the 9-minute mandatory training must also be provided to me by that time (seggers@knbarch.com).

 Applications for 2024-2025 Service Projects & Grants will need to be submitted in the new electronic format approved by the Rotary Board at the February meeting.
 Completion of a mandatory training session is required for Committee Chairs and Vice Chairs that plan to apply for projects or grants, or if someone else on the committee will be preparing the project proposal, the Chair can designate that person as the representative for their committee.